IamR0oT/sakuli.github.io/content/docs/01_getting_started.md

 inside your project folder.

 Many modern IDEs support npm scripts, so it is possible to trigger test execution directly from within your IDE!

-### Global installation

-If you do not want to create separate NPM projects for your testsuites, it is also possible to install Sakuli on a `global` scale.
-When installed with the additional `-g` flag, Sakuli will be installed and added to your system `PATH` (Windows users still have to add it manually sometimes):

-{{< highlight bash >}}
-npm i -g @sakuli/cli
-{{< /highlight >}}

-Once the installation has been completed, you can run your Sakuli tests from your command line by simply executing:
-{{< highlight bash >}}
-sakuli run $PATH_TO_TESTSUITE
-{{< /highlight >}}

-**Attention:** Installing packages globally on a system wide installation of Node via `sudo` is considered a bad practice and might run into permission problems.
-Working with per-user installations is recommended!

 ### Congratulations!
 You wrote and executed your first Sakuli test!
 May there be many more to come!